Scientific name: Clavibacter michiganensis subsp. michiganensis (Cmm)

 At Risk

-Cmm affects solanaceous plants including tomato, pepper, eggplant and potato, but it is most pathogenic in tomato.
-Solanaceous weeds such as nightshade are also potential hosts and could act as a reservoir for the bacteria.
-CMM can be a significant problem for tomato production in greenhouses and high tunnels once introduced.
-Bacterial canker can occur in gardens and field grown tomatoes but is only severe when weather conditions favor disease.
+Cmm affects solanaceous plants including tomato, pepper, eggplant and potato.
+It is most pathogenic in tomato.
+Solanaceous weeds, such as nightshade, are also potential hosts and may act as a reservoir for the bacteria.

 Distribution